jnftech/vga2ntsc-kicad/README.md

 Some of these tweaks are on a test version that is being fabbed by JLCPCB now.

+### Notes:
+- The board design uses vias-in-pads.
+This can be a problem for some fabs.
+JLCPCB (at least with default HASL plating) and OSHpark dont seem to have an issue with this, but some fabs might depending on how they plate the pads.
+You may need to adjust the locations of the vias and add a couple traces to compensate, should you run into this situation.

 ### Tools used for conversion:
 - Altium2Kicad https://github.com/thesourcerer8/altium2kicad
 - Tracespace View (conversion of original Gerbers to SVG for reference and silkscreen adaptations - Alitum2Kicad doesn’t translate original fonts/graphics) https://tracespace.io/view/